miatan12/buffalo-unity-takehome/README.md

 ## Author

-Built by [Your Name] as a small demo project for multiplayer spawning, environment variation, and ScriptableObject-driven design.
+Built by Mia Tan as a small demo project for multiplayer spawning, environment variation, and ScriptableObject-driven design.
 Let me know if you want to collaborate or build it out into a full game.